jermathew/R-Fairness/README.md

 # R-Fairness
-This repository contains code for replicating the experiments in "R-Fairness: Assessing Fairness of Ranking in Subjective Data".
+This repository contains code for the experiments in "R-Fairness: Assessing Fairness of Ranking in Subjective Data".